Create systematic cyclic code from binary vector data

 a particular degree-(N-K) binary generator polynomial,

-enter N as the first parameter and a binary vector
+enter N as the first parameter and a polynomial

 For information about the data types each block port supports, see the Supported Data Type table on this page.